“Labor Omnia Vincit” McKay Law

 Q: I was shopping for Instacart when another driver hit me — what coverage applies?

-A: App status decides.
+A: Depends on your app status.
 Active order: Instacart coverage may stack with the at-fault driver’s policy.
 App off: just the at-fault driver and your personal insurance.

 Q: Can I sue Instacart directly?